SiclaitGitHub/configure-ad/README.md

 - Select "Add New Forest" in the "Deployment Configuration" window found through the Server Manager application on DC1.
 - Title the new forest "mydomain.com" and click "Next”.
-- Set login credentials.
+- Create login credentials.
 - Click "Next" for all prompts until "Install" button becomes available.
 Then click "Install".
 - Keep in mind, you may be disconnected from DC1's remote connection after installation is complete.
 - Reestablish remote connection with DC1 (using DC1's Public IP Address) as "mydomain.com\User305".
-These are the login credentials we created when "New Forest" was created.
+- log in using the credentials we created when "New Forest" was created.

 <img width="893" alt="Screen Shot 2023-07-12 at 12 31 29 PM" src="https://github.com/SiclaitGitHub/configure-ad/assets/139138443/878a4f38-b282-47f7-a1e1-14603305bffa">